 The Tolai Hare is a species of hare native to North America, specifically in Mexico and the U.S.A.
 It is also known as a Jackrabbit Hare or Black-tailed Jackrabbit.

-Unlike other different types of hares, which mainly inhabit open grasslands, the Tolai Hare prefers to be found in more open habitats such as forest edges, rocky ridges, and semi-desert shrubland.
+Unlike other hares, which mainly inhabit open grasslands, the Tolai Hare prefers to be found in more open habitats such as forest edges, rocky ridges, and semi-desert shrubland.

-This species of a hare can also grow to be fairly large: they can reach up to one meter in length, while some specimens have been reported to be even larger!
+This species of hare can also grow to be fairly large: it can reach up to one meter in length, and some specimens have been reported to be even larger!

-Although these different types of hares can reach these high lengths, it remains relatively lightweight and weighs around two kilograms on average.
+Although these different types of hares can reach these high lengths, they remain relatively lightweight and weigh around two kilograms on average.

 Moreover, it boasts impressively strong hind legs that help propel it into running bursts at speeds exceeding 50 kilometers per hour!

-This truly remarkable mammal is undoubtedly worthwhile trying to spot for any animal enthusiast with an eye for uniqueness among the world’s wildlife!
+This truly remarkable mammal is undoubtedly worthwhile spotting for any animal enthusiast with an eye for uniqueness among the world’s wildlife!

 13. Broom Hare